-The approach presented here for predicting and interpreting grain-age distributions enables quantifying the confidence level in rejecting the uniform erosion hypothesis as well as the statistical power in discerning a prescribed erosion scenario from uniform erosion, through detrital tracer thermochronology.
-Confidence level and statical power are computed as a function of the samples size, the catchment properties and input erosion scenario.
-Nevertheless, even if the plausibility of a scenario is inferred to be high, our software, by design, does not suggest a unique solution and interpretations are also subject to additional sources of uncertainty.
-These include: (1) complex bedrock age-elevation relationship (Malusà and Fitzgerald, 2020); and (2) spatial variability of sediment size resulting from either of transport distance (e.g. Lukens et al., 2020; Malusà and Garzanti, 2019), geomorphic process (e.g. Riebe et al., 2015; van Dongen et al., 2019), lithological differences (von Eynatten et al., 2012), or vegetation effects on weathering and erosion (Starke et al., 2020).
-Both factors should be taken into account as discussed here below.
+The approach presented here for predicting and interpreting grain age distributions enables quantifying the confidence level in rejecting the uniform erosion hypothesis and the statistical power in discerning a prescribed erosion scenario from uniform erosion through detrital tracer thermochronology.
+Confidence level and statistical power are computed as a function of the sample size, the catchment properties, and input erosion scenario.
+Nevertheless, even if the plausibility of a scenario is inferred to be high, our software by design does not suggest a unique solution and interpretations are also subject to additional sources of uncertainty.
+These include (1) complex bedrock age-elevation relationships (Malusà and Fitzgerald, 2020) and (2) spatial variability of sediment size resulting from transport distances (e.g., Lukens et al., 2020; Malusà and Garzanti, 2019), geomorphic processes (e.g., Riebe et al., 2015; van Dongen et al., 2019), lithological differences (von Eynatten et al., 2012), or vegetation effects on weathering and erosion (Starke et al., 2020).
+Both factors should be considered, as discussed below.